Aksel Larsen: After the war

 Aksel Larsen survived the concentration camp and was saved by Sweden in April 1945 by count Folke Bernadotte's White Buses.
 On 5 May he returned to Denmark and was hailed as a hero of the resistance.
-The war had turned the public image of the communist movement upside down, with the Soviet Union being credited for its efforts in the war, and the Communist Party of Denmark being credited for its involvement in the resistance movement.
+The war had turned the public image of the communist movement upside down, with the Soviet Union being credited for its efforts in the war, and the DKP being credited for its involvement in the resistance movement.

-In the months after the liberation, Aksel Larsen was marked by his stay in the concentration camp and did not play a great role in politics.
+In the months after the liberation, Larsen was marked by his stay in the concentration camp and did not play a great role in politics.
 The DKP was given seats in the liberation cabinet, where Larsen became minister without portfolio.
 While he recovered from his stay in Sachsenhausen, he let Alfred Jensen lead the party.
 The 1945 election on 15 September was the best ever for the communists.
 They got 12.5% of the vote and 18 seats in parliament.
-With 27,497 votes Larsen himself was the candidate who received the most personal votes.
+With 27,497 votes, Larsen himself was the candidate who received the most personal votes.

 The friendly relations between Social Democrats and communists that had existed right after the liberation soon disappeared and the old fronts from before the war started to re-emerge.
 The Danish communists became the target of public disdain once more with the onset of the Cold War and the Czechoslovak communist coup in 1948 combined with new purges and trials in the Soviet Union and its new Eastern European satellite states.
 Larsen once more showed himself to be a defender of the Soviet Union.

 Although the Comintern had been disbanded in 1943, he frequently sought the advice of the Soviet embassy in Copenhagen and the CPSU.
-His loyalty to Moscow was strong, and he gained a reputation for being “one of Scandinavia’s most reliable and trusted Stalinists” after he helped to purge Norwegian communist leader Peder Furubotn.
+His loyalty to Moscow was strong, and he gained a reputation for being "one of Scandinavia's most reliable and trusted Stalinists" after he helped to purge Norwegian communist leader Peder Furubotn.